Key takeaways:

 The more time you spend in the commercial cleaning industry, the more experience you’ll have.
 This also translates to more clients and a better reputation, so you can charge a higher rate for your time.

-We don’t recommend undercharging or offering discount pricing, as this won’t help you build a profitable cleaning business.
-Instead, build up your experience and reputation so you can charge premium prices.
+Undercharging or offering steep discount pricing won’t always help you build a profitable cleaning business.
+Instead, build up your experience and reputation so you can charge premium prices to higher-value clients.

 Run a more profitable commercial cleaning business

-Try using commercial cleaning software to see how you can stay organized, impress your customers, and grow your business.
+Use commercial cleaning software to stay organized, impress your customers, and grow.